fadotti/fadotti/README.md

 🌱 I’m currently learning about web development by following [The Odin Project](https://www.theodinproject.com/about)'s curriculum.
 I have a solid grasp of fundamentals (JS, HTML5 and CSS3) after about a year of using exclusively these basic building blocks.
 I am at this time learning React and will soon start incorporating database and backend concepts as well.

+🔍 Learning takes place by doing: all of the projects I've worked on to arrive where I'm at are in public repositories on this profile.
+In most cases the project has been deployed on GitHub pages or vercel as well.
+Feel free to browse my profile to see the end results and samples of my code.

 ![](https://komarev.com/ghpvc/?username=fadotti&color=yellow)

 <!--